Parsing complex university Excel grant templates with pandas

 from datetime import datetime

-# Audit-safe logging with ISO timestamps and structured severity levels
+# scheduler's job log with ISO timestamps and structured severity levels.

 logging.basicConfig(